nap/plexcleaner/README.rst

 ----
 Plex Database is usually set with ``rw-r--r--`` permissions and has group and owner set with ``plex`` user.
 You can run this script as the ``plex`` user or as ``root`` but you will need to ``chmod`` the database file and the containing folder with ``777`` otherwise.

+DO NO run this script with a Plex Database that is out of sync with the content of the media library.

 Requirement
 -----------
 Plex create databases using ``SQLite 3.7+``, you will need to have installed on your PMS host the proper version or have an alternate version of ``SQLite3`` installed.